drmlbrt/az_hornet_mapper/readme.md

 > Every Jar or Map is a form where you can perform CRUD operations.
 > This means, that you can add, read, update and read information in the database.
 > I think that the "blocks" in the form are understandable.

+### CSV Bulk data upload feature

+You can now upload CSV data as long string.
+It saves you a lot of time.
+An Example of the data is inside the text field visible.
+You can use that example for your own upload.

 ### Improvements?